-21.5.7 Near Cache Eventual Consistency
+21.5.7 Near Cache Consistency

-Near Caches are invalidated by invalidation events.
+21.5.7.0.1 Eventual Consistency Near Caches are invalidated by invalidation events.
 Invalidation events can be lost due to the fire-and-forget fashion of eventing system.
 If an event is lost, reads from Near Cache can indefinitely be stale.

-To solve this problem, starting with the release of 3.8, Hazelcast provides eventually consistent behavior for IMap/JCache Near Caches by detecting invalidation losses.
+To solve this problem, starting with Hazelcast 3.8, Hazelcast provides eventually consistent behavior for IMap/JCache Near Caches by detecting invalidation losses.
 After detection of an invalidation loss, stale data will be made unreachable and Near Cache's get calls to that data will be directed to underlying IMap/JCache to fetch the fresh data.